jfarouq/Paper1/np2.9_boolean_logic.md

 3. It is raining outside right now.
 4. It is not raining outside right now.
 5. Mr. Farouq is a teacher and Mr. Farouq is American.
-6. Mr. Farouq is a teacher or Mr. Farouq is a American.
+6. Mr. Farouq is a teacher or Mr. Farouq is an American.
-7. Either Mr. Farouq is a teacher or Mr. Farouq is a American.
+7. Either Mr. Farouq is a teacher or Mr. Farouq is an American.

 ## Boolean operators